scoobhidu/loyaltytrooper/README.md

 ## I'm Rajat - A Developer
+- Looking for roles in backend development(for go/golang if possible)
 - 🔭 I’m currently working as a Flutter Intern at Ventura Securities
 - 📱 Flutter Developer at Google Developers Student Club (GDSC-MAIT)
 - ✍ B.Tech.(CSE) student at Maharaja Agrasen Institute of Technology, Delhi, India